Mean square error

 Linear approximation is very common in applied math.

-One could consider the linearization of (its tangent line) instead of the exact function .
+One could consider the linearization of (its tangent line at some point) instead of the exact function .

-Instead, one can minimize the MSE over all possible linear functions of .
+One could instead minimize the MSE over all linear functions of .
+(Each of which is an RV.)
 The line with minimal MSE is called the linear estimator.

-The linear estimator is the line with minimal MSE, and it is:
+The linear estimator of in terms of is the line with minimal MSE, and it is:

-The variable of minimal error, , is uncorrelated with .
+Theorem: The error variable of the linear estimator, , is perfectly uncorrelated with .

 Slope and